Fresnedo-Lab/MPAS/README.md

 Input data is a list of fasta files containing genomic sequences, typically genes and flanking regions, and relevant design parameters for the ampseq system.
 Output will include a list of predicted amplicons, the primers to generate those amplicons, and the relevant positional information and reaction specifications.

 R scripts will handle most of the data transformation.
 Shell scripts are used for execution of scripts and some data gathering processes.
 A major component, primalsceme, is run inside a singularity shell and requires execution via SLURM.
-I am planning to use Snakemake to easily run all the components, but we haven’t covered that yet.
+I am planning to use Snakemake to easily run all the components.
 Alternatively, I may use a shell script.
 The *Workflow Summary* section below goes into more detail about the purpose of each script.

-I have areas of uncertainty in my ability to make this perform as a polished pipeline.
+Some areas require substantial work to make this perform as a polished pipeline.
 First, I have never used Snakemake and don’t know how it might work or be executed.
 Second, part of my workflow requires using Clustal Omega, which I have been accessing via a web portal.
 I don’t know if I will be able to automate web portal access and results retrieval.
 Alternatively, I believe clustal omega can be run as a script, but I’d probably have to set it up in Singularity.
 Third, designing the pipeline to be flexible for a wide range of parameters could be tricky.
 So for I have only tested parts of this workflow on a very narrow set of parameters specific to the Fluidigm 48.48 access array and illumina sequencing.
 I also have only tested it on a carefully selected set of genomic regions.
 I have no good ideas how to handle exceptions gracefully at this time, other than simply exiting and reporting the exceptions when possible.

-I chose this project because it is important to a part of my research.
-I had already constructed a core set of scripts for a very narrow application.
-I thought it would be useful to make the execution smoother and the pipeline more flexible.
-This project also forces me to address some of the areas of coding that I am less comfortable with, hence the current gaps in flow and requirements for manual labor at certain steps.